Plymouth - Britain's Ocean City

 The National Marine Aquarium, with its deepwater fish tanks, is impressive and well worth a visit.

 Plymouth Sound has some stunning views of the warships in the Plymouth dockyard and out across to Cornwall.
 The shipyard remains the largest warship dockyard in Western Europe.

 The seafront has many impressive historical buildings including the Royal Citadel fortress, Mountbatten and Royal William Yard.
 The latter is a popular location with walkways and an extensive range of restaurants and eateries.

 There are plenty of boat trips and ferries around the Sound and, if you like to fish, there are plenty of fishing trips available for different ability levels.

-There are two large food events.
-Flavour Fest in June where local traders from Devon and Cornwall come to demonstrate and sell local specialities.
+There are two significant food events.
+In June, Flavour Fest is where local traders from Devon and Cornwall come to demonstrate and sell local specialities.
 The Plymouth Seafood Festival in September takes place in the Barbican and is a 2-day celebration of the fresh fish that abounds in Plymouth, with plenty of street entertainment and music.

 More information: –